Hernando de Soto

 Hernando de Soto (/də ˈsoʊtoʊ/; /es/; c.
-1497 – 21 May 1542) was a Spanish explorer and conquistador who was involved in expeditions in Nicaragua and the Yucatan Peninsula.
+1497 – 21 May 1542) was a Spanish explorer and conquistador, who was involved in expeditions in Nicaragua and the Yucatan Peninsula.
 He played an important role in Francisco Pizarro's conquest of the Inca Empire in Peru, but is best known for leading the first European expedition deep into the territory of the modern-day United States (through Florida, Georgia, Tennessee, Alabama, North Carolina, South Carolina, Mississippi, and most likely Arkansas).
 He is the first European documented as having crossed the Mississippi River.

 De Soto's North American expedition was a vast undertaking.
 It ranged throughout what is now the southeastern United States, searching both for gold, which had been reported by various Native American tribes and earlier coastal explorers, and for a passage to China or the Pacific coast.
 De Soto died in 1542 on the banks of the Mississippi River; sources disagree on the exact location, whether it was what is now Lake Village, Arkansas, or Ferriday, Louisiana.

 Although the scribe (Garcilaso) and the translator (Hakluyt) took different approaches regarding the presentation of de Soto's voyage, both intellectuals took unofficial accounts and instilled them with authority for the benefit of their respective empires.
-Their writings created overlapping yet distinct portrayals of de Soto’s expedition, shaped by each author’s cultural and political context.
+Their writings created overlapping yet distinct portrayals of de Soto's expedition, shaped by each author's cultural and political context.

 Early life

 Hernando de Soto was born around the late 1490s or early 1500s in Extremadura, Spain, to parents who were both hidalgos, nobility of modest means.
 The region was poor and many people struggled to survive; young people looked for ways to seek their fortune elsewhere.
 He was born in the current province of Badajoz.
 Three towns—Badajoz, Barcarrota and Jerez de los Caballeros—each claim to be his birthplace.
 Historian Ursula Lamb writes that the Barcarrota claim can be traced to Inca Garcilaso de la Vega and is probably incorrect, having been written down 45 years after De Soto's death.
 According to Lamb, his birthplace is most likely Jerez de los Caballeros.
 Although he spent time as a child at each place, De Soto stipulated in his will that his body be interred at Jerez de los Caballeros, where other members of his family were buried.
+Jerez de los Caballeros, translated in English to City of the Knights Templar, served to de Soto as an early introduction to the Conquistador lifestyle, as the city was revered for its horse training and knight history.

 A few years before his birth, the Kingdoms of Castille and Aragon conquered the last Islamic kingdom of the Iberian Peninsula.
 Spain and Portugal were filled with young men seeking a chance for military fame after the defeat of the Moors.
 With Christopher Columbus's discovery of new lands (which he thought to be East Asia) across the ocean to the west, young men were attracted to rumors of adventure, glory and wealth.